 - Stay late and observe dozens of celestial objects until midnight through the many telescopes provided by the GLAAC members.

 - Many vendors will have various astronomy products, such as telescopes, binoculars, eyepieces, books and computer software on display and for purchase.

 There is no admission fee to attend but a Metropark vehicle pass is required.
-If you don’t have a yearly pass, a daily vehicle pass can be purchased at the gate for just $7.00.
+If you don’t have a yearly pass, a daily vehicle pass can be purchased at the gate for just $10.00.
 The event takes place at Maple Beach inside Kensington Metropark.
-Food and beverages can be purchased at the Metropark concession stand.
+Visitors are encouraged to bring a reusable water bottle.
 Seating outside may be limited, so consider bringing chairs.

 People will be looking through telescopes, and the use of white light of any kind makes this difficult.
 Please be considerate: use only flashlights with red filters and don’t use a flash when taking photos outside.

 The night sky isn’t as dark as it used to be.
 It is harder to see stars, galaxies and nebulae; Turtles, birds, bats and insects that travel at night are getting lost; people are developing more sleep disorders.
 Find out why.